Lansing, Livonia & Metro Detroit Personal Injury Attorneys

 At Bahrie Law, we believe that no one should have to suffer the consequences of another person or company’s negligent or wrongful conduct.
-Our Lansing & Metro Detroit personal injury attorneys are here to help you fight for the justice you deserve, as well as the recovery you are owed.
+Our Lansing, Livonia and Metro Detroit personal injury attorneys are here to help you fight for the justice you deserve, as well as the recovery you are owed.
 In our 40+ years in practice, we have successfully recovered millions of dollars for our clients—and we are ready to put our experience, resources, and skills on your side.

 Who Can File a Personal Injury Lawsuit?

 Most personal injury claims fall under what is known as the legal theory of negligence.
 Under this theory, you can file a lawsuit if you can prove that another person or party caused your injuries and damages through negligent or wrongful acts or omissions.
 In other words, if someone else was at fault, you could have grounds for a claim.

 There are many specific legalities that apply to different types of personal injury claims, but one you should be aware of is the doctrine of comparative negligence.
 Under this doctrine, injured victims can still file personal injury lawsuits against at-fault parties when they share some of the blame.
 In Michigan, you can seek compensation for your economic damages regardless of your percentage of fault; however, you can only seek compensation for non-economic damages if you are found to be less than 50% at fault.
 In either case, your total recovery will be reduced by your at-fault percentage.

 How Long Do You Have to File a Personal Injury Lawsuit in Michigan?